hrithiksaini22/cka-prep-documentation/Day-3/node-affinity.md

               - key: node-role.kubernetes.io/control-plane
                 operator: Exists
 ```
+how this works is-
+The key: node-role.kubernetes.io/control-plane with the operator: Exists means that the pod can only be scheduled on nodes that have this label key, regardless of its value.
+This is a useful way to restrict pods to specific types of nodes, such as control-plane nodes, in a Kubernetes cluster.

 You can set many other rules using node affinity.
 Refer to the official Kubernetes documentation: [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)

 Date of Commit: 05/03/2024